 Why I Left: My Journey To Cuenca Ecuador Part 3

-[color-box color=”gray”][dropcap]Join[/dropcap] us today for the last installment of Ed O’Connor’s article Why I Left The USA: My Journey To Cuenca Ecuador.
+Join us today for the last installment of Ed O’Connor’s article Why I Left The USA: My Journey To Cuenca Ecuador.
 If you haven’t read Part 1 you can do so here.
 Part 2 of the article can be read by clicking on this link.
 If you are joining us for the first time, Ed, who writes a monthly column for his hometown newspaper in Middletown, PA – The Press & Journal, wrote a popular and opinion provoking article about his move to Cuenca Ecuador.
-Read on to discover one expat’s journey; from his reason for leaving the U.S. to actually making the move and adjusting to a new life abroad. [/color-box]
+Read on to discover one expat's journey; from his reason for leaving the U.S. to actually making the move and adjusting to a new life abroad.

 Making Comparisons

 Being from Pennsylvania I would like to congratulate my home state for being named number five.
 It was cited as being the fifth most corrupt state in the USA.
 I formerly lived in south central Pennsylvania, nine miles from the capitol, Harrisburg, and 30 miles from York.
 In the list of the 100 most dangerous cities in which to live due to violent crime, Harrisburg was number 25 and York was number 33.
 Keep up the good work!
+There are some interesting differences that I have noticed between Cuenca and Pennsylvania.
+I know these things will not apply to all states, but since I lived in PA I have to use it as a comparison:

 • All the telephone poles here are made of concrete.